Petite Princess Yucie: Plot summary

 In a side-story arc, Yucie is also hoping to find clues about the lost prince of the Human realm, who once saved her life while she was lost in the forest, looking for Sunset Blossoms, and whom she wishes to meet in person some day to thank him.
-Her memory of him is vague, and he was an adolescent at the time, so she has no idea what he may look like now or what kind of person he's become.
-When she encounters a young man named Arc during one of her odd jobs who looks so familiar to her, she has conflicted feelings.
-Arc is rude, patronizing, unfeeling and insensitive but she feels drawn to him somehow.
+Her memory of him is vague, and he was an adolescent at the time, so she has no idea what he may look like now or what kind of person he has become.
+When she encounters a young man named Arc during one of her odd jobs who looks so familiar; she has conflicted feelings.
+Arc is rude, patronizing, unfeeling and insensitive, yet she feels drawn to him.
 The prince was her childhood romantic ideal, but her seventeen-year-old heart falls for Arc.
-To the relief of viewers who hate love triangles, Arc is actually Prince Arrow in disguise.
+However, Arc is actually Prince Arrow in disguise.

 As the girls continue to grow emotionally, their Platinum Princess candidate pendants grow in beauty and brightness as well, reflecting how much wisdom they have obtained.
-Towards the final story arc, Yucie and the others finally realize why the Fairy World princess was so troubled and uncooperative when Beth reveals that her father, King of the Fairy Realm, is dying.
+Yucie and the others finally realize why the Fairy World princess was so troubled and uncooperative when Beth reveals that her father, King of the Fairy Realm, is dying.
 The girls are resolved in helping their friend and saving the Fairy Realm by defeating the ancient evil Diablo who threatens the existence of all the worlds.
 With the combined help of their stewards and friends, the girls succeed with the power they obtained as candidates, but the prince is badly injured.

-The final story arc begins with the final test in which a magical judge will oversee the Tiara's choice.
+The final test begins, in which a magical judge will oversee the Tiara's choice.
 Yucie's only wish now is to save the prince with the power of the Tiara.

-Upon entering the place of judgment, Yucie and her friends meet a mysterious figure, wrapped in a tattered brown cloak.
-The judge's identity is hinted at when she uses her magic staff to change all of the candidates' clothing similar to her own.
+Upon entering the place of judgment, Yucie and her friends meet a mysterious figure.
 Out of friendship for Yucie, and to support her wish to save Prince Arrow, Glenda, Cocoloo, Elmina, and Beth all renounce their candidacy, making Yucie the only choice.
 The Tiara accepts Yucie as its new master.
-However, in one final twist, the girls realize that those not chosen by the Tiara will simply vanish.
-Yucie refuses to accept the Tiara when she learns this, and tells the others she is determined to save the Prince some other way, as she cannot sacrifice her friends in the process.
+However, the girls realize that those not chosen by the Tiara will vanish.
+Yucie refuses to accept the Tiara when she learns this and tells the others she is determined to save the Prince some other way.